calpaterson/quarchive/README.md

 # Quarchive - a social bookmarking tool

+**Please beware that Quarchive is in an alpha state at the moment and has lots of bugs**

 Quarchive is a open source social bookmarking system.

 It consists of a web server and a browser extension (that syncs your bookmarks with the server).